Baturyn

 Baturyn (Батурин, /uk/) is a historic city in Chernihiv Oblast (province) of northern Ukraine.
 It is located in Nizhyn Raion (district) on the banks of the Seym River.
 It hosts the administration of Baturyn urban hromada, one of the hromadas of Ukraine.
 Population:

-Baturyn is twinned with Cobham, a Kent parish in the south east of the United Kingdom.
-The twinning agreement was signed in a virtual ceremony on 11 March 2025.
+The city is best known as the capital of the Cossack Hetmanate from 1699 to 1708 and from 1750 to 1764.
+Due to this, it is home to the historical and cultural reserve of the Hetman's Capital.

 History

+Early history

 Traces of a settlement dating back to the 9th–10th centuries and a fortified hilltop stronghold dating back to the 11th–13th centuries have been found at the Baturyn site.
 This fortified settlement was destroyed as a result of the Mongol invasion of 1239.
 Chernihiv region was part of the Grand Duchy of Lithuania in the 14th century, but was lost to Muscovy as a result of the 1500–1503 war.
 It returned to the Polish–Lithuanian Commonwealth in 1618.
 The land on which Baturyn was built was granted to Aleksander Piaseczyński.
 With royal permission, the town and fortress of Baturyn were founded by Matwiej Stachurski in 1625, who was in Piaseczyński's service.
 The fortress was captured and burned by Russian troops during the Smolensk War in 1633.

 Control of the town was wrested away from the Commonwealth by Cossack forces during the Khmelnytsky Uprising of 1648–1657, when they captured the fortress and slaughtered the Polish nobles.
 In 1648 Baturyn was transformed into a Cossack regional center (sotnia), first hosting the Starodub Cossack Regiment and then the Nizhyn Regiment.
 After the signing of the Pereiaslav Agreement, the residents of Baturyn swore an oath of allegiance to the tsar on February 7, 1654, after which the city was handed over to the acting Hetman, Ivan Zolotarenko.
 However, the city burned to the ground later that same year.
 In July 1655 Zlotarenko asked the tsar to give him two other towns, Borzna and Hlukhiv, in exchange for burned Baturyn.

+Cossack capital

 The city rebuilt itself over time.
 In 1663, in Baturyn, Hetman Ivan Briukhovetsky signed a settlement with Russia that increased dependence on Russia.
 In 1668, the Baturyn Cossacks supported the anti-Moscow uprising.
 However, unlike other cities, Baturyn was not burned down after the uprising was suppressed.
 For this reason, the Cossack elders with the new Hetman Demian Mnohohrishny chose Baturyn as the new center of power, moving it from Hadiach.
 From 1670, troops of Muscovite Streltsy were stationed here.
 The capital of the Cossack Hetmanate (an autonomous Cossack republic in Left-bank Ukraine) was located in Baturyn from 1669 to 1708 and from 1750 to 1764.